alanrvazquez/alanrvazquez.github.io/README.md

 - **Vazquez, A. R.**, Goos, P., and Schoen, E. D. (2019).
 Constructing two-level designs by concatenation of strength-3 orthogonal arrays. **Technometrics**, 61:219-232.

-- Trigos, F., **Vazquez, A. R.**, and C'ardenas-Barrón, L. E. (2019).
+- Trigos, F., **Vazquez, A. R.**, and Cárdenas-Barrón, L. E. (2019).
 A simulation-based heuristic that promotes business profit while increasing the perceived quality of service industries. **International Journal of Production Economics**, 211:60-70.

 - Eendebak, P. T. and **Vazquez, A. R.** (2019).
 OApackage: A Python package for generation and analysis of orthogonal arrays, optimal designs and conference designs. **Journal of Open Source Software**, 4:1097.